uibcdf/action-build-and-upload-conda-packages/GH_RUN_RECEPTOR_GUIDE.md

 - `report-ready` and `error-category` outputs for bounded fail-open automation;
 - hosted public-permission, same-repository pull-request rejection, and canonical inline `workflow_run` validation.
+- a call-only reusable terminal reporter with durable outputs and exact same-revision Action resolution on supported github.com runners;
+- offline and remote run/attempt comparison with explicit source, commit, job, duration, artifact-inventory, and matrix-coverage deltas;
+- strict opt-in comparison policies that distinguish pass, measured violation, and insufficient evidence;
+- one registry for seven versioned serialized boundaries, with all current v1 schema resources frozen against their first publishing release;
 - a draft-first publication path for exact-tag wheel, source-distribution, and checksum assets with independent public-release revalidation.

 Configurable required jobs, documentation phases, or release gates; pattern matching;
-arbitrary rule keys; remote workflow discovery; and external registry/archive verification are not implemented in `0.18.0`.
+arbitrary rule keys; remote workflow discovery; and external registry/archive verification are not implemented in `0.19.0`.
 Private-repository and fork token behavior remains unclaimed.
 Cross-platform validation covers installation as a GitHub CLI script extension and the composite Action on hosted runners.